Huy1711/AI-beat-maker/README.md

 ### Prepare Demo Dataset for Music Search

 For a quick demo, I tried to use the pre-processed `fma_medium` dataset available at [Kaggle datasets](https://www.kaggle.com/datasets/mimbres/neural-audio-fingerprint).
-Please use the commands below to download the dataset:
+If you want to use the CLI, follow the [Kaggle API installation and authentication](https://www.kaggle.com/docs/api) instruction, and use the commands below to download the dataset:

 (Note: You can skip this step if you already downloaded the dataset by following the preparation instruction in `./train` folder)
 ```bash